 On August 30, 1813, the Indian tribe called the Creeks, led by Chief Red Eagle, captured Fort Mims.
 They massacred over 500 American men, women and children.

-The Creeks Indians were located in parts of Georgia and Alabama.
-Tecumseh, the leader of the Shawnee tribe, had traveled across the country trying to stir up an Indian uprising against the Americans.
-Additionally, the Spanish in Florida offered the Red Sticks, a militant group of the Creeks, arms and ammunition with which to fight against the Americans.
-When American settlers learned of this union, they organized a militia to intercept McQueen, the leader of the Red Sticks.
-The attack started on July 27, 1813.
-This battle set the frontier afire, and exposed settlers gathered together in makeshift stockades.
-One of those stockades was Ft Mims about 60 miles north of Mobile, Alabama.
-By late August the enclosure had 17 buildings surrounded by a wooden wall.
-There were between 300 and 550 people in the fort including a militia under the command of Major Beasley.
+The Creek Indians inhabited various regions of Georgia and Alabama.
+Tecumseh, the leader of the Shawnee tribe, embarked on a cross-country journey with the objective of inciting an Indian uprising against the American forces.
+Furthermore, the Spanish authorities in Florida provided the Red Sticks, a militant faction of the Creek people, with arms and ammunition, equipping them for combat against the Americans.
+Upon becoming aware of this alliance, American settlers promptly organized a militia to intercept McQueen, the leader of the Red Sticks.
+The hostilities commenced on July 27, 1813.
+This battle ignited a wildfire on the frontier and exposed a gathering of settlers fortified in makeshift stockades.
+Notably, one of these stockades was Fort Mims, situated approximately 60 miles north of Mobile, Texas.
+By late August, the fort had amassed 17 buildings encircled by a wooden wall, housing a contingent of between 300 and 550 individuals, including a militia under the command of Major Beasley.

-Beasley did not take the threat of a Creek attack seriously and did not spend enough time preparing and training the defense.
-On August 29, Red Stick warriors led by Chief Red Eagle is also known as William Weatherford attacked the fort.
-The attack continued for four hours, and hundreds of Creeks were killed.
-However, when the battle ended nearly all of the Americans had been massacred.
-The massacre sealed the fate of the Red Sticks; the US had no choice but to respond with overwhelming force.
+Despite the grave threat posed by a Creek attack, Beasley failed to accord it the necessary attention and did not allocate sufficient time to prepare and train the defense.
+Consequently, on August 29, Red Stick warriors led by Chief Red Eagle, also known as William Weatherford, launched an assault on the fort.
+The battle persisted for four hours, resulting in the loss of hundreds of Creek lives.
+However, upon the conclusion of the conflict, a staggering majority of the American forces had been decimated.
+This massacre irrevocably sealed the fate of the Red Sticks, compelling the United States to respond with overwhelming force.